ba-st/Willow/docs/Migration-Guide.md

 the previous version this was the second argument of the block, now removed.
-In the previous version the condition was a string that had to contain a macro to expand with the argument, this has been changed to a block that optionally receives the parameter as a javascript object and must return a javascript boolean condition.
+In the previous version the condition was a string that had to contain a macro to expand with the argument, this has been changed to a block that optionally receives the parameter as a JavaScript object and must return a JavaScript boolean condition.

 `onReturn` has been renamed to `onRespond`